MoritzSkowronski/UnityProjectionMapping/README.md

 # UnityProjectionMapping with OpenCVForUnity

-An example of projection mapping in Unity3D using OpenCVForUnity as an OpenCV warper.
+An example of projection mapping in Unity3D using OpenCVForUnity as an OpenCV wrapper.

 Usage
 -----